 Skip to Content

-If you’re looking to book a cruise you may be wondering if they are all-inclusive.
-I’ve been on a number of cruises ranging from premium to budget lines, what is included in the cruise fare varies dramatically and that is what we will explore in this post.
+I’ve been on a number of cruises ranging from premium to budget lines, what is included in the cruise fare varies dramatically from one to another.

 Are Cruises All Inclusive?

-Cruises are all-inclusive.
 Meals, limited drinks and accommodation are all included in the base cruise fare.
-There are a number of exclusions, alcohol, gratuities, excursions, WiFi and speciality meals usually cost extra.

 What Is Included in a Cruise?

-For most mainstream/budget cruise lines the following will be included:
+For most mainstream/budget cruise lines, the following will be included:

-Accommodation Onboard
+Accommodation

 Absolutely every cruise includes a place for you to stay.
 A cruise without a cabin wouldn’t be much good at all!
-Cabins vary from inside cabins to suites and the price varies accordingly.
-You’ll usually find me in an inside cabin but I occasionally upgrade to a balcony.

 Some food (Usually the main dining room and a buffet).